Convolutional Neural Networks combined with Runge-Kutta Methods: RKCNNs

-Thirdly, the number of stages $s$ in each period is predefined in RKNet but the other coefficients, $a_{ij}$, $b_i$ and $c_i$ in \eqref{eq:add} and \eqref{eq:general} are learned by training.
-Due to the order conditions \citep{butcher2008numerical}, the relationship among the coefficients are more important than the specific value of any individual coefficient.
-The optimal relationship among the coefficients with a highest possible order is obtained after training.
+Thirdly, the number of stages $s$ in each period is predefined in RKCNNs, but the other coefficients, $a_{ij}$, $b_i$, and $c_i$ in Eq \eqref{eq:add} and Eq \eqref{eq:general}, are learned by back-propagation.
+Due to the order conditions \citep{butcher2008numerical}, the functional relationship among the coefficients is more important than the specific value of any individual coefficient.
+The optimal relationship among the learned coefficients with the highest possible order is obtained after training.
 Whether the coefficients are learned implicitly or explicitly does not affect the relationship among them.
 In order to be efficient, the coefficients are learned implicitly in RKCNNs.

-Lastly, the number of time-steps $r$ in each period is predefined in RKNet, but the step size $h$ is learned by training. $n$ in \eqref{eq:add} and \eqref{eq:general} is limited to the range [0, $r$).
+Lastly, the number of time-steps $r$ in each period is predefined in RKCNN, but the step size $h$ is learned by training. $n$ in Eq \eqref{eq:add} and Eq \eqref{eq:general} is limited to the range of [0, $r$).
 In theory, the adaptive time-step size can achieve higher accuracy.
 Therefore, different time steps learn their own $h$ separately.
 For the purpose of classifying images, the specific value of $h$ of each step is not relevant.
 Thus, $h$ is learned implicitly in RKCNNs for efficiency.

-A variety of RK methods can be adopted in the different periods of RKNets, but the same RK method is used for all time-steps within one period in an RKNet.
-The network models are named after the specific method in each period, such as RKNet-3$\times$2\_4$\times$1\_2$\times$5\_1$\times$1.
-The suffix in the name of an RKNet is composed of several $s\times{r}$ terms; each stands for the number of stages of the RK methods in the corresponding period.
-The number of such terms equals the total number of periods. $s$ or $r$ can vary in different periods.
+In an RKCNN, a variety of RK methods can be adopted in different periods, while the stages of the RK methods are fixed within one period.
+The models are named after the specific method in each period, such as RKCNN-3\_4\_2.
+The suffix in the name of an RKCNN is composed of several $s$ terms; each stands for the number of stages of the RK methods in the corresponding period.
+The number of such terms equals the total number of periods. $s$ can vary in the different periods.
 For example, RKCNN-3\_4\_2 has three periods that adopt the 3-stage RK methods, the 4-stage RK methods, and the 2-stage RK methods, respectively.
 We use this notation throughout this paper.
-In addition, ERKNets only adopt ERK methods and IRKNets only adopt IRK methods.